cea-list-lasti/decomp-reasoning/README.md

 ## Environment setup

-Create an environement for the project ()
+Create an environement for the project:

 ```
 conda create --name cool_name python=3.9 -y